Thuynh808/Fishy-Phiisshing/README.md

   - **Analysis with PhishTool**:
     We will utilize PhishTool to analyze the email header and trace the origin of the email, looking for discrepancies that could confirm a phishing attempt.
-        - Head to `phishtool.com` and submit the sample email for analysis<br><br>
+    - Head to `phishtool.com` and submit the sample email for analysis
     - We can confirm several indicators of phishing that were initially observed in the source code:
       - The email is sent from an IP address that does not align with the legitimate domain.
-      - The Return-Path and originating IP address are linked to a domain not associated with Netflix.
+      - The Return-Path and originating IP address are linked to a domain not associated with Netflix
-      - SPF and DKIM checks do not align with typical results for legitimate emails from the claimed sender.
+      - SPF and DKIM checks do not align with typical results for legitimate emails from the claimed sender

 ![Screenshot of email analysis in PhishTool](path-to-phish-tool-analysis-screenshot)